 A typical radio call is "headed westbound into Buttermilk turning off at Dikeman Street for Red Hook”

 Dikeman Street has not been visible from the water since the late 1920s.
-It dead ends into the “Snapple building,” now owned by Est4te Four.
+It dead ends into the “Snapple building,” purchased by the Sitex Group in the Spring of 2017.
 The big 'Snapple' sign on the waterside of the building is roughly in line with Dikeman Street.

 “The armory” on the VHF refers to the ATF building between the Snapple building and Valentino Park.